lionelchg/PlasmaNet/docs/source/launch_inference.rst

 Plasmas tend to maintain electric charge neutrality at a macroscopic scale at equilibrium.
 When this macroscopic charge neutrality is changed, Coulomb forces try to restore the macroscopic charge neutrality.
 Ion motion is ignored since they are way heavier than electrons.
-Thus, the electron density evolves harmanically.
+Thus, the electron density evolves harmonically.

 .. math::
    \frac{\partial^2n_e}{\partial t^2}+\omega_p^2 n_e = 0 ~~~~ {where} ~~~~